kubusus/kubusus/README.md

 - 💼 **Current Role:** Software Engineer with a focus on C#, .NET, and ASP.NET.
 - 🌱 **Learning:** Currently deepening my knowledge in AI and audio processing.
 - 🎯 **Goals:** To contribute to innovative projects and continue honing my skills in software development and machine learning.
-- 🏓 **Hobbies:** When I'm not coding, I enjoy playing the guitar and developing my own software, **RiffMaster**, to help musicians practice more effectively.
+- 🏓 **Hobbies:** When I'm not coding, I enjoy playing the guitar.
+I'm also developing my own software, **RiffMaster**, to help musicians practice more effectively.

 ## 🛠️ Tech Stack
 Technologies I use the most: